DevExpress-Examples/winforms-grid-display-readonly-html-text/Readme.md

 # WinForms Data Grid - Display read-only HTML text in data cells

-This example creates a [HypertextLabel](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.Repository.RepositoryItemHypertextLabel) editor and assigns it to the **Html** column to display an HTML formatted text (data editing is not supported).
+This example creates a [HypertextLabel](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.Repository.RepositoryItemHypertextLabel) editor and assigns it to the **Html** column to display HTML formatted text (data editing is not supported).
 The `HypertextLabel` control was first introduced in v17.2.

 ![](https://raw.githubusercontent.com/DevExpress-Examples/how-to-display-a-readonly-html-formatted-text-in-grid-cells-e3167/17.2.3%2B/media/winforms-grid-html-formatting.png)